This project has it's own dedicated website: http://promyse.eu/ Please check the project website for the latest updates.

 developing a new, innovate and youth-led course for young prospective social entrepreneurs (with an emphasis on NEETS), and

 supporting the adoption of best practices in promoting social entrepreneurship in the health and social care fields.

-To respond to this current European reality and youth needs, the objective of PROMYSE will be to promote social entrepreneurship in the health/ social care sectors as an alternative pathway to youth self-sustainability, by developing the social entrepreneurship and business skills of unemployed youth, with relevant educational or professional background, and raising awareness on the benefits and added value of social enterprises to the community as a whole.
+The objective of PromYse is to promote social entrepreneurship in the health & social care sectors as an alternative pathway to youth self-sustainability, by developing the social entrepreneurship and business skills of unemployed youth, with relevant educational or professional backgrounds, and raising awareness of the benefits and added value of social enterprises to the community as a whole.

 Our project is based around a theory of change model that we have created to ensure that the project has a positive impact on young entrepreneurs.

 The theory of change model has been constructed using key building blocks to bring about our long-term goal.
 It is reviewed on a monthly basis throughout the project and is a context for considering the connections between the project mission, strategies and actual outcomes, while creating links between who is being served, the strategies or activities that are being implemented and the desired outcomes.
 This theory of change is depicted as a "pathway of change framework", a graphical representation of our progress: